-Notices to the holders of Notes shall be valid (i) if published in a daily newspaper of general circulation in London (which is expected to be the Financial Times); or (ii) so long as the Notes are admitted to trading on the Luxembourg Stock Exchange and the rules of the Luxembourg Stock Exchange so require, in a daily newspaper with general circulation in Luxembourg (which is expected to be the Luxemburger Wort) or on the website of the Luxembourg Stock Exchange (www.luxee.com).
-If any such publication is not practicable, notice shall be validly given if published in another leading daily English language newspaper with general circulation in Europe.
-Any such notice shall be deemed to have been given on the date of such publication or, if published more than once or on different dates, on the first date on which publication is made, as provided above.
+Notices to the holders of Notes shall be valid (i) if published in a daily newspaper of general circulation in London (which is expected to be the Financial Times); or (ii) so long as the Notes are admitted to trading on the Luxembourg Stock Exchange and the rules of the Luxembourg Stock Exchange so require, in a daily newspaper with general circulation in Luxembourg (which is expected to be the Luxemburger Wort) or on the website of the Luxembourg Stock Exchange (www.luxse.com).
+If any such publication is not practicable, notice shall be validly given if published in another leading daily English language newspaper with general circulation or, if published more than once or on different dates, on the first date on which publication is made, as provided above.